Transformations of lattice diagrams and their associated dotted diagrams: Deformations of admissible dotted diagrams and dissolutions of lattice diagrams

 We show (1).
-Since each arc has a dot, We see that around each crossing, we have a pair of adjacent arcs between which a deformation IVa is applicable, if they don't form a loop component.
+Since each arc has a dot, We see that around each crossing, we have a pair of adjacent arcs between which a deformation IVa is applicable, if they do not form a loop component.
 So we apply deformations IVa for such arcs, and then we apply deformations III to delete the created loop components.
-Then we have a dotted graph consisting of circle components that are mutually disjoint and each circle component has at least one dot.
+Then we have a dotted diagram consisting of circle components that are mutually disjoint and each circle component has at least one dot.

 We show (2).
 From now on, we call a circle component simply a {\it circle}.
 We consider a set of concentric circles in $\Gamma'$ from an outermost circle to an innermost circle.
 Then, let $\rho$ be a path from the outermost region to the innermost disk such that $\rho$ crosses each concentric circle exactly once.
 Then, the labels of the regions crossed by $\rho$ form a sequence of integers from zero to some $\epsilon n$ for a positive integer $n$ and $\epsilon \in \{+1, -1\}$.
 If the sequence does not contain zero other than the initial zero, then, $n$ is not zero and the sequence ends with $\epsilon (n-1), \epsilon n$; hence we apply a deformation II and delete the innermost circle.